andrew23casas/Geo-Image-Classification-A-Comparative-Study-of-CNN-RNN-and-Vision-Transformer-Models/README.md

 code/: Contains the code for each architecture (CNN + MLP, CNN + RNN + MLP, and ViT + MLP).
 paper/: Contains the final report explaining the methodologies, experiments, and results of this project

+## Data and Models
+All supporting data and models are available in this shared Google Drive folder; they can be run on Colab as-is since there is code to download the appropriate dependencies and data: [Data](https://drive.google.com/drive/folders/1gZXBbljkFpQC2NJNcN7riYN4mtx6ZpFR)